mikkojarvinen/UWD/README.md

 ```https://www.microsoft.com/en-us/p/intel-graphics-command-center/9plfnlnt3g5g```
 6. Now we need to create a working link for Store for Business/Education and open it in a browser while signed in the Store for Business/Education as a Store admin.
 ```https://educationstore.microsoft.com/en-us/store/details/intel-graphics-command-center/9plfnlnt3g5g```
-7. Select License: Offline and "Get the app"
-8. Click "Manage", then "Products and Services"
+7. Change License type to "Offline" and click "Get the app" (**Notice!** If there is no offline licensing available software vendor has opted out and you cannot download install package.)
+8. You will get a popup that software has been added to your inventory.
+Click "Close"
+9. Click "Manage"
-9. On the right of the Intel Grapchics Control Center, click three dots menu "..." and Download for offline use
+(You will be taken straight to the download page, which you can find later from "Products and Services".
+On the right of the Intel Grapchics Control Center, click three dots menu "..." and Download for offline use)
-10. Download appxbundle and prerequisities
+11. Download appx(bundle) for the HSA as well as for all the required frameworks.
+License is probably not needed.